-Anthony Borges: Parkland Shooting Survivor Files First Lawsuit In the Stoneman Douglas Shooting
+Anthony Borges: Parkland Shooting Survivor Files First Lawsuit In The Stoneman Douglas Shooting

 And on Tuesday, Borges family attorney Alex Arreaza did just that, filing the suit electronically in Broward Circuit Court.

 The defendants in the suit include a wide range of people and institutions.
 First is alleged shooter Nikolas Cruz himself, who is currently in jail.
-Additionally, the estate of Cruz’ mother, Lynda Cruz, is named (Lynda died of pneumonia in November 2017).
+Additionally, the estate of Cruz’ mother, Lynda Cruz, is named (Lynda died of pneumonia in November of 2017).
 The other individuals named are James and Kimberly Snead, the family with whom Cruz had been living at the time of the shooting.

 The Snead family and attorney sit with @NBCNightlyNews They opened their home to the confessed #StonemanDouglas gunman for 3 months.
 James Snead says there “were no warning signs.”
 Kimberly Snead says after Cruz was arrested, “I saw him in custody & wanted to trangle him.” pic.twitter.com/9PV0HWRE3q